List of Donkey Kong characters: Klump

 According to the manual for Donkey Kong Country 2: Diddy's Kong Quest, the Klumps appear as their pirate alter-ego Kannon.
 In this game, they wear earrings, a large belt, pirate boots, a black eye patch and a large black hat with a human skull and crossbones.
 They are armed with a cannon that allows them shoot barrels and "Kannonballs" (forward or downward).
 Without their helmets, Klumps are now vulnerable to Diddy and Dixie Kong's attacks.

 In Donkey Kong 64, Klumps reappear and are depicted as much larger enemies with a pink coloration.
 They attack by throwing green unripe Orange Grenades at the Kongs, and the only way to defeat them is by using a shockwave attack or by throwing an Orange Grenade of the Kongs' own.
 When defeated, they give out a salute and fall over.
 In the game's introduction sequence, a Klump is ordered by King K. Rool to distract Donkey Kong by stealing the Golden Bananas and kidnapping the Kong Family so that K. Rool can repair his Blast-O-Matic weapon.

 A single Klump appears as a playable character in Donkey Kong Barrel Blast.
 Klump now wears a bucket on his head, and has a brown skin coloration.
 He shares stats with his rival Lanky Kong.
 Klump was slated to appear as a playable character in another racing game, the second iteration of Diddy Kong Pilot, which redone as Banjo-Pilot after Rare was acquired by Microsoft.
 He was replaced with Klungo.

-In the Donkey Kong Country animated series, Klump serves as King K. Rool's second-in-command and is referred to as General Klump, voiced by Adrian Truss, and by Keiichi Sonobe in the Japanese dub.
+In the Donkey Kong Country animated series, a Klump serves as King K. Rool's second-in-command and is referred to as General Klump, voiced by Adrian Truss.
 Originally depicted with a tough military-like exterior, Klump actually has quite the soft side to his personality, as seen by him befriending Dixie Kong in the episode "Klump's Lumps".
 His skin color is also different compared to the games, with him sporting varying shades of green between seasons.